radkum/ppl-service-rs/README.md

 3. Use generate_cert.ps1 script to generate certificate necessary to signing, and resources to include by ELAM.
 Use:
 `cargo make resources`
 4. Build a binaries using: `cargo make compile`
+5. Rename elam_rs.dll to elam_rs.sys: `cargo make rename`
-5. At the end sign binaries.
+6. At the end sign binaries.
 Use: `cargo make sign`

 PS: You can use `cargo make` to invoke these free last steps